lrgresearch/oldwebsite/index.md

 #### January 2020

+* Meltem Yayla is joined to our group.
+Welcome Meltem.
 * Prof. Lisesivdin is returned from 3 month-long studies held in Institute for Quantum Optics (IQO), University of Ulm.
 It was decided to increase the number of studies and collaboration between LRG and IQO.
 * New publication **"Investigation of electronic and optical properties of wurtzite MgZnO using GGA + U formalism”** is currently published at Philos.
 Mag.
 Lett.  journal.
 Study is providing a new way to find better electronic structure calculations where classical DFT approaches fell short.